jpeg-aic/JPEG-AIC-4-datasets/README.md

 [Download JPEG-AIC-4 Example Dataset](https://aicdb.jpeg.org/aic-4/JPEG-AIC-4-example-dataset.zip)

-## Overview

-This dataset contains the test images and the subjective quality scores for the JPEG AIC-3 image quality assessment(IQA)dataset.

 For detailed information about the Subjective study and the scale reconstruction methods, see the methodology presented in the following papers: